sweepenergy/sweepStore/README.md

   Download version 6.2.3.
 If you are having issues downloading the aplication on windows, then you may also choose to download a microsoft port using the following link: https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504 (Note: this version is outdated)
 ## Installation
-### via Package
+### via Package:

-  Currently this is not working correctly do to how we input our file paths through out the code.
+   We tried packaging the project using electron forge, but currently this is not working correctly do to how we input our file paths through out the code.
+   The following is an example from the server.js file of where the links fail.

+    var storage = multer.diskStorage({
+      destination: function (req, file, cb) {
+      cb(null, './src/public/datasets')
+    },

-### From Source
+### From Source:
 1. Clone the repository or download as a zip file
 2. Install the dependencies using ***npm i***
 3. Start up your Redis server.
 To do so navigate to your Redis directory, which you downloaded, and execute the "redis-server" file.
 4.After the installation is completed, you can simply run the app  with ***npm start***.
 You can also test indivdual javascript files by moving to the correct directory and the use the command ***node <file>.js***.
+## Details
+### Secure One-time Login:
+  The login functionality utilizes Express-session and a Redis server.
+When the app is initially loaded, the user is prompted to login via their API key and API token.
+  ***CONTINUE...***